 We basically tore out the whole bathroom, leaving only the floor, toilet, and bathtub.
 Kevin’s friend JC is a master at laying/cutting tile , so he helped Kev do the demolition and all of the tile work.
 We also got some help from my Dad who has also done plenty of renovations in my parents’ house (ummm he BUILT their screened-in porch among a million other things in their house) so he helped Kev with the all of the trim and wainscoting.
 It’s pretty much guaranteed that we couldn’t have finished it without their help.

 I’m so in love with the results.
-It’s exactly how I imagined it in my head when we first starting researching tile, sinks, and everything bathroom related.
+It’s exactly how I imagined it in my head when we first starting researching tile, sinks, bathroom faucets and everything else bathroom related.
 I still need to add some decorative items to the walls and shelving, but other than that, we’re done!

 Note: I’m going to add to the post later today with links and information on where we purchased everything.
 I just wanted to get this out since it’s been sitting in my drafts ready to go!